mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For the players who likes the idea of swarming the enemy with lots of cheap ships that hit harder than anyone else's ship-for-ship.

+>Homeworlds:  Tren’lak (1/0); Quinarra (3/1)
+>
+>Starting Units: 2 carrier; 1 cruiser; 5 infantry; 1 space dock; 1 pds
+>
+>Starting Tech: none
+>
+>Commodities: 3
+>
+>Promissory Note: Tekklar Legion - At the start of an invasion combat: Apply +1 to the result of each of your unit's combat rolls during this combat.
+If your oppoent is the N'orr player, apply -1 to the result of each of his unit's combat rolls during this combat.
+Then, return this card to the N'orr player.
+>
+>Abilities
+>
+>Unrelenting: Apply +1 to the result all your unit's combat rolls
+>
+>Special units
+>
+>C'moran N'orr (flag ship): co 8/cm 6(x2)/m 1/ca 3; sustain damage; Apply +1 to the result off all your ship's combat rolls in this system
+>
+>Exotrireme I (dreadnought): co 4/ cm 5/m 1/ca 1; sustain damage; bombardment 4(x2)
+>
+>Race tech
+>
+>Exotrireme II (upgrade; req.
+BBY): co 4/ cm 5/m 2/ca 1; sustain damage; bombardment 4(x2); This unit cannot be destroyed by the "Direct Hit" action cards.
+After a round of space combat, you may destroy this unit to destroy up to 2 ships in this system.
+>
+>Valkyrie Particle Wave (red; req.
+RR): After making combat rolls during a round of ground combat, if your opponent produces 1 or more hits, you produce 1 additional hit.

 ![The Universities of Jol'Nar]({{ site.baseurl }}/images/races/Hylar.jpg "The Universities of Jol'Nar")